 Space out training sessions and introductions so new hires don't feel overwhelmed.

-Ensure new team members have the knowledge, resources, and skills they need to be successful in their new role.
+Ensure new team members have the knowledge, resources, and skills they need to succeed in their new roles.

 Take time to communicate your core company values.